tomasfabian/ksqlDB.RestApi.Client-DotNet/SqlServer.Connector/Wiki.md

+﻿⚠ Package had to be renamed to SqlServer.Connector

-﻿SqlServer.Connector is a client API for consuming row-level table changes (CDC - [Change Data Capture](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-ver15)) from a Sql Server databases with the Debezium connector streaming platform.
+SqlServer.Connector is a client API for consuming row-level table changes (CDC - [Change Data Capture](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-ver15)) from a Sql Server databases with the Debezium connector streaming platform.

 ### Blazor Sample
 Set docker-compose.csproj as startup project in InsideOut.sln for an embedded Kafka connect integration.